Happy Australia Day weekend! 🙂

 Most of the people who read this blog aren’t Aussies so I thought it’d be a good idea to explain a thing or two about what I believe to be the best variety of English in the world.

 Word of advice: A lot of books on Aussie slang give outdated expressions that we don’t really say anymore.
-The Lonely Planet phrasebook seems to be the most accurate one on the market if you want to get one.
+The Lonely Planet phrasebook seems to be the most accurate one.

 Dialects of status/identity rather than region